cliveyg/poptape-authy/README.md

 This is a heavily refactored version of my earlier login microservice.
 It has been changed to a application factory to enable easier unit tesing amongst other advantages.

+Please see [this gist](https://gist.github.com/cliveyg/cf77c295e18156ba74cda46949231d69) to see how this microservcie works as part of the auction system software.

 ### API routes

 ```